jacob-ebey/TrumpTwitter/README.md

 **TrumpTwitter** exposes the ability for anyone to search through Trumps tweets and view info about where posts come from.

 ## Getting Started
-Download and install TrumpTwitter from URL
+Download and install TrumpTwitter from [https://github.com/jacob-ebey/TrumpTwitter/raw/master/TrumpTwitter/publish/TrumpTwitter.1.0.exe](https://github.com/jacob-ebey/TrumpTwitter/raw/master/TrumpTwitter/publish/TrumpTwitter.1.0.exe).

 I recommend setting [VSCode](https://code.visualstudio.com/Download) as your default .json editor.
 When using the search command, the results will be opened in your default text editor.
 If the editor supports file refreshing like [VSCode](https://code.visualstudio.com/Download) does, the file will be hot updated in the editor window.